CybrNight/Fortnite-Stretch-Configurator/README.md

 - This uses a venv environment to eliminate the need to install Python and other dependencies on your machine.
 - The default config path is loaded by default

-1. Locate the path to the game executable
+1. Locate the path to config file if necessary
+2. Locate game executable
 2. Enter resolution and press Launch & Apply

 Settings file is automatically backed up when launching the game.
 Reset Game Settings button restores this backup to make reverting your resolution simple and hassle free.